About Us

 With the desire to safeguard the ecological integrity of Chuck’s property, the AHC brokered a purchase agreement with neighbouring landowner, Astina Forest AG, under leadership of then President Doug Pitt.
 As a result of those efforts, Astina bought the Peterson estate in 2007, sold Stokely Creek Lodge to the Byker-Phair families, and offered AHC the option to purchase the southern ~2,600 acres (1,060 ha) , which include the western half of King Mountain.

-A map showing the division of the Stokely property can be found here:
+A map showing the division of the Stokely property can be viewed below.

 Download Map